1/72 scale ART Model Grumman Bearcat of the US NAVY made by Meindert de Vreeze

 damage.
 So the model was given a coat of Johnson

 Future/Pledge to get a good even gloss coat.
-The decals used were many
+The decals used

 as provided in the kit, except for the US Marking stars-and-bars which